 In addition, the following organizations have recognized the importance of this study and support its objectives.

-The Arthritis Society of Canada, the Alzheimer Society of Canada,, the Asthma Society of Canada, the Ontario Division of the Canadian Cancer Society, the Canadian Celiac Association, the Canadian Diabetes Association, the Canadian Liver Foundation, the Canadian Mental Health Association, the Canadian National Institute for the Blind, the Crohn’s and Colitis Foundation of Canada, the Heart and Stroke Foundation of Ontario, the The Kidney Foundation of Canada, the Ontario Lung Association.
+The Arthritis Society of Canada, the Alzheimer Society of Canada,, the Asthma Society of Canada, Canadian Blood Services, the Ontario Division of the Canadian Cancer Society, the Canadian Celiac Association, the Canadian Diabetes Association, the Canadian Liver Foundation, the Canadian Mental Health Association, the Canadian National Institute for the Blind, the Crohn’s and Colitis Foundation of Canada, the Heart and Stroke Foundation of Ontario, the The Kidney Foundation of Canada, the Ontario Lung Association.

 The College of Audiologists and Speech Language Pathologists of Ontario, the College of Dietitians of Ontario, the College of Physicians and Surgeons of Ontario, the Institute for Clinical Evaluative Sciences, the Institute for Work and Health, the Ontario Medical Association, the Ontario Physiotherapy Association, the Ontario Society of Occupational Therapists, the Ottawa Hospital Research Institute, the Samuel Lunenfeld Research Institute, the University of Ottawa Institute of Mental Health Research, the University of Toronto Joint Centre for Bioethics.